acquia/blt/docs/extending-blt.rst

 Replacing or overriding a Robo command
 --------------------------------------

-To replace an Acquia BLT command with your own custom version, implement the `replace command annotation
+To replace an Acquia BLT command with your own custom version, use the `replace command annotation
 <https://github.com/consolidation/annotated-command#replace-command-hook>`__
 for your custom command.